-Project data - consists of the actual developed project data that is created in the C-more programming software and includes all functionality, objects, screens, tag names, labels, comments, graphics, etc. Included in backup file name StartupStorage.easv.
+Project data - consists of the actual developed project data that is created in the C-more programming software and includes all functionality, objects, screens, tag names, labels, comments, graphics, etc. Included in backup file name StartupStorage.eas9.

 Recipe data - consists of all the data values and labels that have been created for the various recipe sheets.
 Includes all recipe sheets loaded to the panel.
 Only recipe sheets used in the project are loaded to the panel.
+Firmware - consists of the operating system, firmware and run time files.
+Included in backup file name StartupStorage.eas9.